South Dakota Highway Patrol: History

 The Patrol was involved in many life-saving efforts during the record blizzard of 1949.
 The blizzards and floods of 1952 taxed the resources of the Motor Patrol.
 1953 ushered in the South Dakota Drivers License and 179 people died on South Dakota roads.

 A 40 million dollar highway construction project began in 1956 and the role of the Motor Patrolman as an enforcement officer began to change.
 Traffic fatalities were on the rise and the Patrol was given a mandate to reduce fatal accidents.

 1958 saw the Oahe Dam closure completed and a record 240 people died on South Dakota roads.
 By executive order, various colored and unmarked patrol vehicles were utilized for a time to help reduce the death toll from traffic accidents.
 The port of entry system was started on a trial basis.

-A SWAT division was established in 1974.
+A SWAT division was established in 1974.The SDHP is the premier tactical team that is often utilized for high risk search warrants and fugitive apprehensions.
+SWAT Troopers are strategically placed through out the state and within their districts to ensure a quick deployment.
+Many of the troopers assigned to SWAT are specialists in other law enforcement operations as well.

-Currently the sidearm for the SDHP is the SIG Sauer P226 chambered in .40 S&W.
+Currently, the sidearm for the SDHP is the FN 509 chambered in 9mm with an optic and weapon light.

 In the late 1990s and early 2000s, the SDHP stopped Governor Bill Janklow 16 times for traffic violations, but never ticketed him.
 In 2003, Janklow caused a fatal automobile crash, for which he was convicted of vehicular manslaughter.
+The SDHP is widely respected as a premier full service law enforcement agency, steeped in tradition and known for their ability to perform at very high levels.
+Troopers are well respected and highly regarded in their communities and in the South Dakota law enforcement community.
+In 2025, Colonel Casey Collins was appointed Colonel, replacing Richard Miller, who replaced Craig Price.
+This transition from Miller to Collins is more in line with Highway Patrol tradition, as both earned and rose through the ranks, thus having an immediate positive impact on trooper retention and hiring that was absent during Superintendent Price’s command, who did not rise through the ranks, rather was a political appointment.

 Fallen officers

-Since the establishment of the South Dakota Highway Patrol, five officers have died while on duty.
+Since the establishment of the South Dakota Highway Patrol, five troopers have died while on duty.